 Recent significant engagements include:

 - Rimini Street v.
-Oracle – Representing Rimini Street, a leading software support services provider, in copyright, software licensing, CFAA, and DMCA litigation concerning enterprise resource planning (ERP) software.
+Oracle – Representing Rimini Street, a leading software support services provider, in copyright, software licensing, Computer Fraud and Abuse Act (CFAA), and Digital Millennium Copyright Act (DMCA) litigation concerning enterprise resource planning (ERP) software.
+Representing Rimini Street in related proceedings against Oracle pertaining to previously entered injunction.

 - Facebook – Part of international Gibson Dunn team serving as global coordinating counsel defending Facebook in high-profile European privacy proceedings.